 The Vilas Scholarship essay, which can be submitted through the link at the bottom of this page, should be in response to the following prompt:

-You have $1,000,000 that you’d like to invest in an existing business.
+You have $1,000,000 that you would like to invest in an existing business.
 What company would you invest in?
 Why?
 How will your investment help others?
-Alternatively, if you have your own idea for a new project you’d fund or business you’d develop, you may describe that instead.
+Alternatively, if you have your own idea for a new project you would fund or business you would develop, you may describe that instead.

 Please note, this scholarship opportunity is only for domestic students.
 International students can learn more about merit scholarship opportunities through our International Admissions website.

 Six Vilas applicants are selected as semi-finalists and receive an invitation to New York City as guests of the University in early-March.
 During this event, semi-finalists will interview with an alumni and trustee selection committee.
 These six students will be contacted in mid-February and notified of their semi-finalist status.
 Those applicants who are not selected as semi-finalists will not be contacted.